By Robert Duquette, CPA

 I did not set out to change or corroborate anybody’s opinion of the president.
 All I hoped to achieve is to remind readers of the promises made, put forward the relevant metrics and results to date, cite generally accepted supporting and authoritative sources, and let you decide whether or not more tax policy changes are needed.

 However, by having failed thus far on the other promises, especially reinvestment of business tax savings and foreign “trapped” earnings into U.S. expansion and job growth, it appears to me that the TCJA has failed with regard to the two most important objectives: increasing GDP significantly and avoiding an increase in the federal debt.
+For the TCJA to be more successful in these areas, two things will have to happen: businesses must find a way to bring on skilled and unskilled workers so that their new capital from tax reform can be put to domestic capital spending and GDP growth; and we must wait until 2020 for more certainty about what will happen with our tax code.

 Robert Duquette, CPA, is Professor of Practice in the College of Business at Lehigh University, a member of the Griffin/Stevens & Lee Tax and Consulting Network, and a retired EY tax partner.
 He has served on PICPA’s Federal Taxation Committee for over 25 years, focusing on federal tax reform and the national debt.